halfdecadehangover/halfdecadehangover/README.md

  - PLEASE ask before doing serious roleplays with me or uhhh i will prob get scared and scurry away
  - Uhhh I am fine with jokingly flirting MOST of the times but i'd appreciate if you ask first
  - Feel free to cuddle or hide behind me, I do not mind.
 Best to ask first if I'm with a friend.
- - I recommend you to whisper to interact because I'm mostly offtab or semi-afk,,,
+ - I recommend you to whisper to interact because I'm mostly offtab or semi-afk
  - Feel free to take inspo, just try to use your own creativity okay?
 It's more fun that way.
  - Please don't post me on Pinterest or any app unless I allowed you to.
 Idc if its like a screenshot that has me in it but just don't post one of me specifically I'm too embarrassed